NYSE: CLOSED

 • The Gabbs Project's independent economic study outlined a mine producing an average of 109,000 ounces of gold and 33 million pounds of copper per year over a 14.2-year mine life at 9 million tonnes per year.

-• An updated resource measurement is targeting completion in the third quarter of 2026, forming the basis of a feasibility study targeting completion in the fourth quarter of 2026.
+• An updated resource measurement is targeting completion in the third quarter of 2026, forming the basis of a Feasibility Study (FS) targeting completion in the fourth quarter of 2026.

 A Nevada Gold Project Just Got More Interesting